Why does honey have different colors? What does the color of honey mean? What kind of honey is dark in color and why?

 ON A SUNNY DAY

-When the air temperature rises to thirty degrees and above, the plants sharply reduce the release of nectar.
+When the air temperature rises to thirty degrees or higher, plants sharply reduce nectar production.
 And the bees stop their flights at this time

 Conclusion